forestgrape/coronavirus/index.md

 ### Relevance
-The relevance and usage depends to on the [mechanisms of crossprotection](#mechanisms-of-crossprotection) and how much protection is provided.
+The relevance depends on the [mechanisms of crossprotection](#mechanisms-of-crossprotection) and how much protection is provided.
 Possible use cases are polyvalent:

 #### epidemiological